Donor Profile

 Italy’s strategic priorities for development cooperation are spelled out in the three-year Programming and Policy Document and Directions for Italian Development Cooperation, developed by MAECI.
 The most recent document for 2021-2023 confirms Italy’s focus on the African continent and on mitigating the root causes of migration and displacement as well as health, education, agriculture, food security, nutrition, and environmental protection.
 The priority intervention areas center around five strategic pillars:

-• ‘People — human development and dignity,’ which includes food security; sustainable agriculture; health; education; cultural and natural heritage; promoting sustainable tourism; social, economic, and political inclusion; and migration;
+• People, which includes food security, sustainable agriculture, health; education, cultural and natural heritage, promoting sustainable tourism, social, economic, and political inclusion, and migration;

-• ‘Planet — protection of the environment, management of natural resources and the fight against climate change,’ which also includes ensuring access to reliable and sustainable energy;
+• Planet, foregrounding protection of the environment, management of natural resources and the fight against climate change and access to reliable and sustainable energy;

-• ‘Prosperity — inclusive and sustainable economic growth and decent work;’
+• Prosperity, which comprises inclusive and sustainable economic growth and decent work;

-• ‘Peace — peaceful and inclusive societies, democracy, effective and responsible institutions, rule of law and human rights for all;’ and
+• Peacebuilding for democracy, effective and responsible institutions, rule of law and human rights for all; and

-On 28 and 29 January 2024, Italy hosted the Africa-Italy Summit, chaired by the Italian Prime Minister Giorgia Meloni, during which 25 African leaders and diplomats joined Italian and EU leaders to launch the pilot programs of Italy's flagship foreign policy initiative, also known as the Mattei Plan for Africa.
+On January 28-29, 2024, Italy hosted the Africa-Italy Summit, chaired by the Italian Prime Minister Giorgia Meloni, during which 25 African leaders and diplomats joined Italian and EU leaders to launch the pilot programs of Italy's flagship foreign policy initiative, also known as the Mattei Plan for Africa.

 • Education and training;